The CEO of the company whose

 Kevin Duerr, the chief executive of Durham, N.C.-based Riverturn Inc., took Apple out to the woodshed over its refusal to explain why his VoiceCentral application was pulled from the App Store earlier this week.
 “I’m a self-admitted Apple ‘fanboi’, but this knocked me to the core,” said Duerr in an interview Thursday.

-In a blog entry posted Tuesday, Duerr outlined his conversation with an Apple representative, identified only as “Richard,” who had called to inform Riverturn that VoiceCentral, an application that let iPhone users log in to the Google Voice service, had been removed from the App Store.
+blog entry posted Tuesday, Duerr outlined his conversation with an Apple representative, identified only as “Richard,” who had called to inform Riverturn that VoiceCentral, an application that let iPhone users log in to the Google Voice service, had been removed from the App Store.

 During that conversation, Richard told Duerr that VoiceCentral was being dropped because it “duplicates features of the iPhone,” but repeatedly refused to answer Duerr’s questions, including what his developers could change to meet Apple’s requirements.